 Today’s smartphone market is fuelled by manufacturers battling to stay at the bleeding edge of mobile technology, the theory being that the company that comes out on top is the one that can be the most innovative.

 Global mobile broadband subscriptions reached 2.4 billion in the second quarter of 2014 as data traffic grew 60 percent year-on-year.

-The value of the M2M module market is set to almost double during the next four years, thanks to a shift towards 3G technology, according to a new report.
+The number of M2M devices using 3G and 4G networks is set to double in the next four years, according to a new study.